Tape-Dispenser/Immersive-Music-Mod/README.md

 ## Usage:
 ### Commands:
-*NOTE: Commands are not implemented in versions below 1.0.0!*
 * `/skip [song name]` : skips to the next song, if no song name is provided the mod will pick a song
 * `/stop` : stops currently playing song, a new song will play after allotted delay time
 * `/nowplaying`, `/np` : displays currently playing song in chat